8hcraft/Botanica-project/Botanica Project description.md

 **Nurture button** timer **resets** at the same time as Gotchis channeling ability **at 00:00 UTC**.

 When Gotchi Gardners are Nurturing the Trees, Trees consumes the water, evaporate the rest from the ground and by breathing, then produce Numbus by it's vapours.
 In the end your tree gains **1 "Tree ring"**.
-Also, Nurturing grows your Gotchi Gardenin skill +1 per Nurturing.
+Also, Nurturing grows your **Gotchi Gardener skill +1 per Nurturing**.

     By Nurturing your tree, you are making your tree feel needed and loved, because without your attention your tree will feel lonely and will fall into **Loneliness**.
     Every Nurturing resets timer of Tree **Loneliness** status.